kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 [Goodreads](https://www.goodreads.com/) is the only decent social reading platform.
 I use it to track the books I want to read and the books I’m reading and update my status once a week.
 You can save books to shelves, follow friends, and get inspirations about what to read next or do a reading challenge every year.
 You can [follow me on Goodreads](https://www.goodreads.com/user/show/28460819) or look into the books I’ve read.

+### Literal 📱 🌐

+[Literal](https://literal.club/) is a new platform to explore new books, join book clubs and share what you read with other people.
+It’s currently still invite-only, but I have invites left.
+Ping me if you want an invite.
+You can [follow me on Literal](https://literal.club/kogakure).

 ### Kindle 📱 🖥

 I use the [iPad and iPhone Kindle](https://apps.apple.com/app/kindle/id302584613) app and the [MacOS Kindle](https://apps.apple.com/app/kindle/id405399194) app as a companion to my Kindle Paperwhite.
 I use the app usually either to look at color photos or illustrations or after I’ve finished a book to review my marginalia (notes and markings).